lttr/lukastrumm/src/notes/volta---nodejs-tooling-manager.md

 Volta is a nice tool for managing nodejs versions, and installing global npm packages.

-The best think is, that you install and forget---volta takes care of which version to use at runtime!
+The best thing is, that you install and forget---volta takes care of which version to use at runtime!

 https://docs.volta.sh/